We are conscious that traditional photographic printing methods have an impact on the environment.

 We are also working hard to reduce our waste products and we recycle where we can.
-In addition to this, Spectrum’s printing workflow is based upon the policy of print on demand only.
+In addition, Spectrum’s printing workflow is based upon the policy of print on demand only.

-Fujifilm are continuously innovating.
-In accordance with their basic CSR, they are constantly working to achieve yet more sustainable production.
-Their production process operates exclusively on wind energy.
-They also generate their own energy and have installed a large afterburner and five wind turbines.
+Fujifilm is continuously innovating.
+In accordance with its basic corporate social responsibility (CSR), it is constantly working to achieve yet more sustainable production.
+Its production process operates exclusively on wind energy.
+It also generates its own energy and has installed a large afterburner and five wind turbines.
 Fujifilm has recently built a joint water purification plant with neighbouring companies.

 Clean water and natural fibres are intrinsic to the continued success of Hahnemühle.
 This paper manufacturer also runs the Green Rooster program, which supports selected environmental initiatives.

-As one of the leading companies in the field of document printing and production, Epson see it as a duty to take an active part in the responsible management of our global resources.
-The company’s environment policies tackle today’s challenges for preserving a better tomorrow for our children and ourselves.
+As one of the leading companies in the field of document printing and production, Epson sees it as a duty to take an active part in the responsible management of global resources.
+It is working towards its Environmental Vision 2050, a framework put in place to address climate change.

 Recycling at Spectrum: